DSpace/RestContract/scripts/bulk-access-control.md

 This script performs bulk changes to the access conditions of the items and bitstreams.
 The Bulk Access Control Management focus on Access Control rather than resource policies.
 The goal will be to add / replace access condition for a set of objects from a user friendly interface that will abstract from the complexity/internal rules of DSpace’s resource policies and bundles as much as possible.
-It takes a json file as input to identify the items and bitstreams target of the changes and the access conditions to append or set.
+It takes the list of object to process via the uuid parameter and the instructions about how to manipulate (replace, append) access conditions at the item and/or bitstream level.
+You can find more information about [what is an Access Condition?](#what-is-an-access-condition) at the end of the page.

 ## Who can use it?